-You can’t be a real Indian; you don’t have Indian name like “Running Deer” or “Crazy Horse.”
+You can’t be a real Indian; you don’t have an Indian name like “Running Deer” or “Crazy Horse.”
 Your skin isn’t dark enough or your skin is too dark.
 Your nose is too small, your hair isn’t long straight and black, or you don’t live in a teepee.

 Most of us have heard these statements before by someone responding to our identifying ourselves as Indians.
 We’ve been called “sabines, mullotoes, coonasses, or French-Indians”; but very few people outside our tribe accept us as what we are…HOUMAS INDIANS.